djeglin/Griddl/readme.markdown

 The second div will appear on the left, and the first on the right, but on mobile the first div will still appear first.
 Nifty or what?

 ##The best is yet to come…
 There is so much more yet to come from this framework.
 At the moment it is a bare-bones starting block for a basic responsive grid, but it will be developed over time to be more powerful and even more flexible.
 The basis for *boxes* (smaller, fixed-size elements designed to contain lozenges or specific calls-to-action) is already there, but needs expanding upon. **Griddl** will also expand to allow for more device "snap-points", too.
 At the moment there are only snap-points for mobile (639px width and below), tablet portrait (800px and below) and desktop (801px and upwards) devices, but this list will expand.
+Finally, the plan is for **Griddl** to contain some basic text baseline styles to ensure spacing and sizing coherence for your projects.
+Obviously, as with the rest of **Griddl**, you will be able to override and change this should you want to, but it will be included in the near future for your convenience.